Tya Language Specification

 tya doc extracts leading source comments attached to public top-level

-immediately following public item; a blank line breaks attachment and leaves the
+attaches only to the immediately following public item; a blank line breaks

-comment orphaned.
+attachment and leaves the comment orphaned.
 With no path it scans src/.
-It can render terminal text,
+It can

-generate static HTML, or emit a stable JSON report:
+render terminal text, generate static HTML, or emit a stable JSON report:

 tya doc